antoninhrlt/mira/README.md

 ## Uninstall
 Oh, tell me why you want to uninstall it by [email](mailto:antonherault@gmail.com).
 Is that because you don't like it ?

-Enable back your desktop manager (example width "ssdm" would be `sudo systemctl enable ssdm.service --force`)
+Enable back your desktop manager (example width "sddm" would be `sudo systemctl enable sddm.service --force`)

 After reboot, you will see a login screen, you go back your desktop environment !